nmestrada/UITester/Readme.md

-# UI libraries in React
+# Testing UI libraries / frameworks in React
-## Curious to test different UI libraries

 ### They will be listed here and have separate branches for the same simple application
 **Libraries**
 - Tailwind CSS
+- Materialize
 - Material UI
-- Materialize
 - Semantic UI
 - Bulma
+- Foundation
+- UIKit
+- Susy
+- Pure
-- Styled Components
+- Skeleton
-- Others to come
+- Miligram

 ## Will use `create-react-app` as a base
 ## Deployed